-Egyptians wore jewellery.
-Those who could afford it wore jewellery of gold, silver and precious stones.
-Poor people wore jewellery made of copper or bronze.
-Both men and women wore make-up.
+Egyptians wore jewelry.
+Those who could afford it wore jewelry of gold, silver, and precious stones.
+Poor people wore jewelry made of copper or bronze.
+Both men and women wore makeup.

 Most Greeks washed in a bowl on a pedestal called a louterion though the rich sometimes had bathrooms.
 People rubbed themselves with olive oil then rubbed it off with a tool called a strigil.

 Roman men wore tunics.
 Roman citizens wore a semi-circular piece of cloth called a toga.
 It was folded over one shoulder.
 Men wore white togas made of wool or linen.
 Senators wore a toga with a purple stripe as a mark of their rank.
 Women wore long dresses called a stola, dyed different colors.
 Often they wore a long shawl called a palla.

 Ordinary Romans wore clothes of wool or linen but the rich could afford cotton and silk.
 Roman clothes were held with pins and brooches.
 Both men and women wore wigs and false teeth.

 Saxon clothes were basic.
 Saxon men wore a shirt and tunic.
 They wore trousers like garments called breeches.
 Sometimes they extended to the ankle but sometimes they were shorts.
 Men might wear wool leggings held in place by leather garters.
 They wore cloaks held in place by brooches.
 Saxon women wore a long linen garment with a long tunic over it.
 They also wore mantles.
 Both men and women used combs made of bone or antler.